GES-compchem/GES-comp-echem/docs/getting-started.md

 ### Creating a XtbInput object

-We can now setup a engine object using an instance of `XtbInput`.
-Most of these engine come with sensible default options for electrochemical calculations in solution.
+We can now set up a engine object using an instance of `XtbInput`.
+Most of these engines come with sensible default options for calculations on small organic molecules in vacuum.
 To see all the available options, please refer to the [engine](API-engines) section of the API documentation.

 ```python
 xtb = XtbInput()